Why Mohamed Salah is the exception to the rule in Liverpool’s contract dilemma

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As clear and emphatic as Mohammed Salah’s words on Sunday were, something was still left unsaid.
+As clear and emphatic as Mohamed Salah’s words on Sunday were, something was still left unsaid.
 The lack of an offer doesn’t mean the lack of talks.

 And that is where there is much more nuance and uncertainty than in the simple words: “I haven’t received an offer.”